Pablolo/project-portfolio/README.md

 ## Introduction

 This website includes all the online projects I have created over time.

-Feel free to browse over them.
+It has 3 pages:

+* Home
+* Projects
+* Contact

+Their main sections in HTML are:

+* Head
+* Body
+* Nav
+* Header
+* Main
+* Footer

+For the moment, it uses only HTML and CSS, without Javascript.